SweetJenn23/MaristBlockchainHackathon/README.md

 2. Once your Linux guest is running and you can ssh into the guest, copy the installation script onto your guest.

-'curl https://raw.githubusercontent.com/SweetJenn23/MaristBlockchainHackathon/master/ZFabricBuild-1.4.sh -o ZFabricBuild-1.4.sh'
+`curl https://raw.githubusercontent.com/SweetJenn23/MaristBlockchainHackathon/master/ZFabricBuild-1.4.sh -o ZFabricBuild-1.4.sh`

-3. Issue the following command to make the script executable. 'chmod u+x ZFabricBuild-1.4.sh'
+3. Issue the following command to make the script executable. `chmod u+x ZFabricBuild-1.4.sh`
-4. Run the script to build your blockchain environment. './ZFabricBuild-1.4.sh'
+4. Run the script to build your blockchain environment. `./ZFabricBuild-1.4.sh`